nar2163/theo-captcha/README.md

-# THEO-CAPTCHA README and CAPTCHA tech doc
+# Theo CAPTCHA ReadMe & CAPTCHA Tech Doc

 Included in this document are instructions how to install and run the application as well as a general tech document on CAPTCHA.